inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 compatible resources.
 With well-designed resources, valid and compatible config will follow.

 To safely make use of partial compiles, each service must be the sole owner of its resources and any shared resources must be identical across service instances.
-The graphs below picture respectively a valid and an invalid service for partial compiles.
+The graph below pictures a valid service for partial compiles.
+Each arrow represents a
-Each arrow represents a refinement: one entity creating another in one of its implementations.
-The valid service results in fully separate resource sets for each instance, while the invalid one has resources that overlap between instances.
-Additionally, the shared resource for the valid service is consistent, but the invalid service attempts to create a resource with the same id, yet a different value.
-The invalid service can thus not be allowed for partial compiles because of the inconsistency of shared resources and the fact that no resource can be considered completely owned by a single service instance.
+refinement: one entity creating another in one of its implementations.
+The valid service results in fully separate resource sets for each instance.
+Additionally, the one shared resource is created consistently between service instances.

 .. digraph:: resource_sets_generic_good
     :caption: A good service for partial compiles.